freddiekruger77/swiftship-frontend/README.md

 ## Troubleshooting

-### MIME Type Errors
+### Build Issues

-If you encounter "disallowed MIME type" errors:
+If you encounter build issues on Render:

-1. Ensure your repository name matches the base path in `vite.config.ts`
+1. Ensure all dependencies are in `package.json`
-2. Check that GitHub Pages is enabled and set to deploy from GitHub Actions
+2. Check that the build command `npm run build` works locally
-3. Verify the `public/404.html` file exists and is properly configured
+3. Verify the `render.yaml` configuration is correct
-4. Make sure the `index.html` has the correct `<base>` tag
+4. Check Render logs for specific error messages

 ### Routing Issues

-- The app uses HashRouter (`#` in URLs) for GitHub Pages compatibility
+- The app uses BrowserRouter for proper routing
-- All routes should work correctly with hash-based routing
+- All routes should work correctly with standard browser routing
-- Direct links to routes (without `#`) will be handled by the 404.html redirect
+- Direct links to routes work properly on Render

 ## Contributing